Till the End of the Moon | Chinese Drama

 Incredible Fantasy Genre

-Fantasy from East Asia is worth watching and means serious business though it may cause confusion for someone who is new to cultural diversity.
+Fantasy from East Asia is worth watching and means serious business, though it may cause confusion for someone new to cultural diversity.

-The part that gets a little off beat is when viewing the logic.
-It is not easily accessible to all viewers without prior exposure to Asian Cultural motifs.
-When you get the reasons and rhymes of the plot then, it is a much happier moment to watch the show.
+The part that gets a little offbeat is the logic.
+It’s not easily accessible to all viewers without prior exposure to Asian cultural motifs.
+But when you finally get the reasons and rhymes of the plot?
+Then it’s a much happier moment to watch the show.

 All That and More Worked Well